-Pro-abortionists often claim that there is a “constitutional right to abortion.”
-As former U.S. President Barack Obama once asserted, “I remain committed to protecting a woman’s right to choose and this fundamental constitutional right.”1 Obama, once a law professor, should have known that there is no such right in the Constitution of the United States ― the Supreme Court literally conjured it out of thin air.
+This “living constitution” argument is often used by pro-abortionists.
+As former U.S. President Barack Obama once asserted, “I remain committed to protecting a woman’s right to choose and this fundamental constitutional right.”1 Obama, formerly a law professor, obviously must know that this “right” does not actually exist ― the Supreme Court literally conjured it out of thin air in its efforts to justify the most illogical, sloppily written opinion that it has ever produced.

 Creating a Constitutional Right to Abortion